Simplificatedd/Module-planner/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👨‍💻 Author
+## Author

 Created by **Raven Tang** - [LinkedIn](https://www.linkedin.com/in/raven-tang/)

-## 🙏 Acknowledgments
+## Acknowledgments

-- Built with modern React and TypeScript
+- Built with React and TypeScript
-- Styled with Tailwind CSS for beautiful, responsive design
+- Styled with Tailwind CSS for responsive design
 - Drag-and-drop functionality powered by @dnd-kit
-- State management with Zustand for simplicity and performance
+- State management with Zustand